Toning the Abs By Reducing Belly Bloat

 Just as it suggests in the name, PRE-biotics come before probiotics, acting as food and fuel for the probiotics.
 Going back to the war zone analogy in your intestines, think of prebiotics as added ammo your good bacteria need to more efficiently fight off the bad guys.
 Together, this dynamic duo is your ticket for optimal gut health!

-Prebiotics can be found in foods containing fructooligosaccharides, which in layman’s terms is basically just a certain type of carbohydrate comprised of fructose sugars.
-These can be found in foods such bananas, onions, soybeans, whole wheat products, leeks, artichokes, and asparagus.
+Prebiotics can be found in foods containing fructooligosaccharides, which in layman’s terms is just a certain type of carbohydrate comprised of fructose sugars.
+These can be found in foods such as bananas, onions, soybeans, whole wheat products, leeks, artichokes, and asparagus.
 Try pairing some of these sources with your favorite probiotic foods for a tasty and gut-powered meal!

 Yogurt is still touted by many as the best source of probiotics and for good reason too!
 As mentioned earlier probiotics are live cultures which means they have an expiration date and can be easily destroyed by heat and an acidic environment.
 Dairy products are similar in that they have a short shelf life, so you are more likely to consume the probiotics at their highest potency before it goes bad.
 Plus, dairy foods and probiotics work synergistically—dairy acts as a buffer against stomach acid, increasing absorption of the beneficial bacteria.